 Within the scope of “Innovative Hochschule” Technische Hochschule Ingolstadt (THI) and Catholic University of Eichstätt-Ingolstadt (KU) obtain financial support by the government.
 In the next five years, both universities receive 15 Million euros.
 The joint project “Mensch in Bewegung” aims at contributing to the sustainable development of the region.
 THI is focusing on technical and economic aspects and has stable connections to the industry as well as to economic players in the region.
 KU contributes to social aspects with a strong focus on ecology and sustainability.
 “Mensch in Bewegung” allows both universities to bundle their individual strengths.
-The combination of the different perspectives is to generate creative innovations.
+The combination of the different perspectives is to generates creative innovations.

 In the past, both universities focused mainly on cooperating with local enterprises.
 “Mensch in Bewegung” has the objective to extend this collaboration to the broad public.
 Together with representatives of the local economy, politics, culture, and society in general, THI and KU intend to develop a network for the transfer of knowledge and technology.
 The topics, summarized in so-called transfer clusters, are Innovative Mobility, Digital Transformation, Sustainable Development, and Civil Engagement.